Accidental American tax: your Streamlined options

 How this happens

-The United States is one of only two countries globally (along with Eritrea) that taxes its citizens on worldwide income, regardless of where they live.
+The United States is one of only two countries (along with Eritrea) that taxes its citizens on worldwide income, regardless of where they live.
 Most nations tax based on residence; the US taxes based on passport status.
 Here are the three most common expat profiles:

 Born in the US, Left as a Child